Many of the brand and reputational risks that businesses face are like Monty Python’s take on the Spanish Inquisition — nobody expects them.

 From Samsung’s exploding phones to Peloton’s faulty treadmills, a dodgy product is one of the greatest perils a company can face.

-A problematic product — like the discovery it’s dangerous — can lead to a consumer boycott, a product recall, and a PR nightmare.
+A problematic product — like the discovery it’s dangerous — can lead to a consumer boycott, a product recall, and a PR nightmare that threatens market value and generates massive negative publicity.

-Then there’s product liability — the legal mechanism for finding a company responsible for any damages caused by its product.
+Then there’s product liability — the legal mechanism for finding a company responsible for any damages caused by its product, which can result in significant financial penalties.

 In short, defective products can cause incalculable damage – literal, financial, and reputational.
-In many instances, the “hangover” can last for years.
+They erode brand equity, weaken brand reputation, and in many instances, the “hangover” can last for years.

-Worse than a tarnished reputation: Japanese airbag maker Takata went bankrupt after a decade of product recalls and lawsuits left it facing tens of billions of dollars of costs and liabilities.
+Worse than a tarnished reputation: Japanese airbag maker Takata went bankrupt after a decade of product recalls, negative publicity, and lawsuits that left it facing tens of billions of dollars of costs and liabilities.

 Take the German fintech giant Wirecard.
-It had to file for insolvency when three former executives were accused of falsifying financial statements to defraud creditors out of more than €3 billion.
+It had to file for insolvency when three former executives were accused of falsifying financial statements to defraud creditors out of more than €3 billion, a case that highlighted severe operational failures as well as weaknesses in oversight.

-Yet reputational risks can also arise with external stakeholders.
+Yet reputational risks can also arise with external stakeholders, further threatening a firm’s brand image.

-Credit Suisse’s when it acted as an underwriter when Chinese firm Luckin Coffee went public on the Nasdaq in 2019, only to be pulled off the exchange after it fraudulently inflated sales.
+Credit Suisse, for instance, acted as an underwriter when Chinese firm Luckin Coffee went public on the Nasdaq in 2019, only for the company to be pulled off the exchange after it fraudulently inflated sales.

 Cyber-security threats, phishing attacks, and data breaches are now among the most prevalent reputational risks that companies face.
-Just ask British Airways.
+Just ask British Airways, one of the most cited real world examples of how such incidents can quickly spiral into a PR disaster.

 In the summer of 2018, BA was flying high, literally and reputationally.
-Then came the first of two data breaches – tarnishing its reputation.
+Then came the first of two data breaches – tarnishing its reputation and eroding customer trust.

-The airline revealed in September that hackers had obtained the personal and financial details of more than 420,000 people – including both customers and staff.
+The airline revealed in September that hackers had obtained the personal and financial details of more than 420,000 people – including both customers and staff, highlighting the potential risks businesses face in protecting sensitive data.

-The data breach eventually resulted in a £20m fine from the UK data protection watchdog – its biggest such penalty at the time.
+The data breach eventually resulted in a £20m fine from the UK data protection watchdog – its biggest such penalty at the time, while also leading to long-term damaged reputation across online channels and traditional media.

-And in 2021, British Airways reached an undisclosed settlement in a class action lawsuit brought by victims.
+And in 2021, British Airways reached an undisclosed settlement in a class action lawsuit brought by victims, further showing how stakeholder trust and public sentiment can deteriorate when companies fail to prevent breaches.

 As if a data breach weren’t enough, a series of IT glitches – including one in 2023 that led to 175 flight cancellations – have further harmed BA’s reputation.